BadDoggy-writes-code-sometimes/add_music_to_video/README.md

 ## Requirements

 ### System Requirements
-- Python 3.8 or higher
+- Python 3.8 or higher Built and tested with 3.12
 - FFmpeg (required for video processing)

+### if you are on non Windows - sorry - offering very ltd support!

 ### Python Dependencies
 ```